5 Adaptable Activities That Really Engage Readers

 Offering students a variety of activities helps them dissect texts in new and surprising ways, and most importantly, keeps them interested!
 I rotate through dozens of pre-, post-, and during-reading activities throughout the year to help students stay curious and engaged.
 I hope these five ideas help your students interact with texts in new and creative ways as well.

-Marilyn’s most recent book is Reading with Presence: Crafting Meaningful, Evidenced-Based Reading Responses (Heinemann, 2018).
+Recent books by Marilyn include Reading with Presence: Crafting Meaningful, Evidenced-Based Reading Responses (Heinemann, 2018) and 5 Questions for Any Text: Critical Reading in the Age of Disinformation (Heinemann, November 2024).
 Learn more about Marilyn at marilynpryle.com and read other articles she’s written for MiddleWeb.

 Marilyn, these activities are all super creative and fun!
 I especially like the quote give away.
 Thank you!